dynatrace-ace-services/easy-dynakube-deployment/dashboard-monitoring-k3s/readme.md

-As the k3s is not completly supported, upload these 2 dashboards to monitor 3ks in this lab.
+As the k3s is not completly supported, upload these 2 dashboards to monitor this 3ks cluster in the lab.
 If you have other hosts monitored, create a management zone and apply it on these dashbaord.

 Kubernetes Cluster Overview - lab k3s